thisisqubika/rusen/README.md

 ---
 ### Outputs
 Currently supported outputs are :io and :email, but the more outputs are easy to add so can customize Rusen to your needs.

 Note: :io will only print to stdout for now but there are plans to extend it to anything that Ruby::IO supports

 ### Sections
 You can choose the sections to output simply by setting the appropriate values in the configuration.

 ### Email settings
-All the email settings are self explanatory but you contact me if any of them need clarification.
+All the email settings are self explanatory but you can contact me if any of them needs clarification.

 Extending to more outputs
 ---